NurSedaNur/CSharpEgitimKampi/README.md

 ---

 Bu projelerle birlikte C# dilinin temel kavramlarını uygulamalı olarak öğrenme fırsatı buldum. İlerleyen projelerde bilgimi daha da derinleştirmeyi hedefliyorum.

+---

+# 🚀 C# Training Camp Projects

+This repository contains the projects I completed during the C# Training Camp under the guidance of Murat Yücedağ.
+Each project helped me deepen my understanding of programming concepts and develop my practical skills.
+Below are the technical details of the projects:

+---

+### 📘 Project 1: Hello World!
+In this project, I learned to print messages to the console using the `Console.WriteLine()` command, taking my first steps into the C# language.

+### 🔢 Project 2: Variables
+I practiced with different data types like `int`, `string`, and `double`, gaining a better understanding of the basic data types in C#.

+### 🔍 Project 3: Decision Structures
+This project involved practicing with `if-else` statements, modulo operations, and the `switch-case` structure.
+I also developed a calculator and a restaurant menu application.

+### ♻️ Project 4: Loops
+In this project, I practiced using `for` and `while` loops and gained foundational knowledge of operations with loops.

+### 🌟 Project 5: Patterns with Stars and Spaces
+I created patterns using stars and spaces with loops.
+This project helped me learn to create visual patterns using loop logic.

+### 🛠️ Project 6: Arrays
+This project involved working with arrays to practice data storage and retrieval.

+### 🎓 Project 7: Foreach Loop
+Using the `foreach` loop, I took students' exam scores, calculated their averages, and determined their pass/fail status.

+### 📌 Project 8: Methods
+In this project, I learned about the structure of C# methods, making repetitive parts of my code more functional.

+### 💽 Project 9: Database Integration
+I set up a database and connected it to the project with SQL, performing basic data operations.

+---

+Through these projects, I had the opportunity to learn the fundamental concepts of the C# language practically.
+I aim to deepen my knowledge with future projects.